RTIInternational/gobbli/README.md

 ## Usage

 See [the docs](https://gobbli.readthedocs.io/en/latest/) for prerequisites, a quickstart, and the API reference.
-In brief, you need [Docker](https://www.docker.com/) installed with appropriate permissions for your user account to run Docker commands, Python 3.7.
+In brief, you need [Docker](https://www.docker.com/) installed with appropriate permissions for your user account to run Docker commands and Python 3.7.
 Then run the following:

     pip install gobbli